How to Get a Tattoo License in USA

 States usually require tattoo artists to be certified in bloodborne pathogens as part of obtaining a license.

 Although all states do not mandate licensure or qualifications, it’s a good idea idea to look into them.
 With a tattoo license comes a certain measure of trustworthiness.
-This could show a potential employer or client that you have mastered you craft, and that you take safety seriously.
+This could show a potential employer or client that you have mastered the art of tattooing, and that you take safety seriously.